TheOpenSpaceProgram/new-ospgl/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/TheOpenSpaceProgram/new-ospgl/c-cpp.yml?branch=master)
 ![GitHub issues](https://img.shields.io/github/issues/TheOpenSpaceProgram/new-ospgl)

+# Creating mods

+There's an in-depth guide of the different OSPGL subsystems, available at the [OSPGL docs](https://github.com/tatjam/ospgl-docs) repo.
+This includes how to setup your development environment for lua autocompletion.

 ## Collaborating
 The project has a pretty big scope, so collaboration of all kinds is needed, from planning to coding and artistic work.